AkinoriTanaka-phys/DOT/metric/README.md

-Necessary files (inception_score.py, etc) should be prepared.
+Necessary files (inception_score.model, etc) should be prepared.